burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If lambda has more than one expression, then the return type:

-* It must be specified via the trailing return type in C++11.
+* Must be specified via the trailing return type in C++11.
-* It will be deduced in C++14.
+* Or you can use C++14 or later.
+In this case compiler will deduce it for you.

-A similar trailing syntax can be applied with `auto` and usual `member` functions.
+In fact a similar trailing syntax can be applied with `auto` and usual `member` functions from C++11.

 You can capture only local vars, not member variables of the object.
 Also, you can allow lambda to modify captured values with mutable modifiers as has already been mentioned: